Earth Notes: Off-grid Battery Bank Replacement (2021)Updated 2023-01-20 22:07 GMT.

 But given the shiny new battery I am keen to keep dumping when reasonable.
 So I have made

-powermng a little less likely to go into 's' mode unless the system hasn't seen decent sunshine in a while.
+powermng a little less likely to go into 's' mode unless the system has not seen decent sunshine in a while.
 It may need a further tweak in that direction.
 This tweak would have also been fine with the old failing bank.

 2021-09-12: He's the Championship